-(2) The code serves as the prevailing standard of conduct, which legal practitioners and juristic entities must adhere to, and failure to do so constitutes misconduct.
+- 51. (1) The Council must, within 90 days from the date of its first meeting, draw up a code of conduct for legal practitioners, and juristic entities which must be published in the Gazette. - (2) The code of conduct may contain different provisions for different categories of legal practitioners. - (3) The Council must take all reasonable steps to- - (a) publicise the existence of the code of conduct developed by the Council in terms of this Act; - (b) inform members of the public of the contents of the code of conduct including its enforcement procedures; and

-- (3) The code of conduct may contain different provisions for advocates and attorneys and for different categories of legal practitioners. - (4) The Council or Transitional Council, as the case may be, must take all reasonable steps to- - (a) publicise the existence of the code; - (b) inform members of the public of the contents of the code, including its enforcement procedures; and - (c) inform members of the public of how and where to obtain a copy thereof. - (5) The code and every subsequent amendment must be published in the Gazette and the rules.
+- (c) inform members of the public of how and where to obtain a copy of the code of conduct. - (4) The Council may amend the code from time to time. - (5) All legal practitioners and juristic entities must comply with the code of conduct and failure to do so constitutes misconduct.